cogika/cogika.github.io/notes/myNotesOnLogic.md

-This file contains my notes for Logic.
+This folder contains my notes for Logic.

 Long live Logic!!!